 The School of Nursing programs are designed to develop expertise necessary for the practice of nursing in a complex, changing health care system.
-Faculty are well qualified, and the ASN, BSN, and MSN programs are accredited by the National League for Nursing Accrediting Commission (3343 Peachtree Rd.
+Faculty are well qualified, and the ASN, BSN, MSN and DNP programs are accredited by the Accreditation Commission for Education in Nursing (ACEN) (3343 Peachtree Rd.
 NE, Suite 850, Atlanta, Ga., 30326, 404-975-5000) and approved by the Alabama Board of Nursing.
 Degree programs are offered at the associate (ASN), baccalaureate (BSN), master's (MSN) and doctoral (DNP) levels.
-Mobility options are available for registered nurses seeking to earn a bachelor's, master's or doctoral degree(s) in nursing.
+Mobility options are available for registered nurses seeking to earn a bachelor's, master's or doctoral degree in nursing.
 For more information, visit the School of Nursing website at www.troy.edu.